tweag/sans_password/README.md

 ## Usage

-First, you'll need to configure sans_password and guardian.
+First, you'll need to configure `sans_password` and `guardian`.
 A minimal configuration looks like this:

 ```elixir
 config :sans_password, SansPassword,